 3) Flash gang signs with your hat on sideways

-4) Show us your chest / cleavage / tattoos / how much you enjoy fake orange Oompa Loompa spray tanning (it makes you look like a reject from Jersey Shore)
+4) Take off your shirt to show us your tattoos or how much you enjoy fake orange Oompa Loompa spray tanning (it makes you look like a reject from Jersey Shore)

 5) Pretend to chug tequila or smoke the Biggest Blunt Known to Man